nginx/unit-docs/source/howto/rails.rst

               "rails": {
                   "type": "ruby",
-                  "script": ":nxt_hint:`config.ru <All requests are handled by a single script, relative to working_directory>`", "working_directory": ":nxt_ph:`/path/to/app/ <Needed for require_relative directives.
-Use a real path in your configuration>`"
+                  "script": ":nxt_hint:`config.ru <All requests are handled by a single script, relative to working_directory>`", "working_directory": ":nxt_ph:`/path/to/app/ <Path to the application directory, needed here for 'require_relative' directives; use a real path in your configuration>`"
               }
           }
       }